niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 5. Click save.
 Jenkins will automatically connect to the slave machine and configure it as an agent.

 6. Click on the agent you just created.
 Click Log, you should see `This node is being launched`, eventually you should see `Agent successfully connected and online`.
 You have now made the second VM a permanent Jenkins slave!

+## Removing executors from the controller VM
+To ensure that only the agent VM is used for executing the pipeline, we need to remove any executors from the controller.

+1. Go to Manage Jenkins -> Manage Nodes and Clouds -> Built-in node -> Change the number of executors to 0.

 ## Finishing up
 You have now configured: